genesisneo/genesisneo/README.md

-Genesis is a Project Designer and Developer based in Dubai, United Arab Emirates.
-An innovative, task-driven professional with 8+ years of experience in web design and development across diverse industries.
-Suit with a record of success in consistently identifying and providing the technological needs of companies through ingenious innovation.
+Genesis is a Senior UI/UX Designer and Engineer based in Winnipeg, Manitoba, Canada, with a decade of dynamic experience in web design and development across diverse industries.
+I have a strong record of success and excel in addressing companies' design and technological requirements through innovative solutions.

 <p align="center">
   <br />